developernaren/movies-backend/readme.md

 **If you do not have docker installed in your system.
 [Refer here](https://docs.docker.com/install/)**
 There is docker compose file provided in the repo which has all the necessary steps to build and run a docker container to host the app.
-The docker container runs in PORT `8080`.
-So, you can access the site at `http://localhost` or you can create a virtual host to point to `127.0.0.1` and access as a domain
+You can access the site at `http://localhost` or you can create a virtual host to point to `127.0.0.1` and access as a domain
 The docker-compose also has a mysql server with credentials.
 You can use these credentials in your `.env` file to connect to the database.
 ```dotenv
  DB_CONNECTION=mysql